Virginia Dem caught tampering with voting site gets earful on 'fair elections' from police officer

 "So you’re gonna resort to that?
 And represent us?" the officer asks.

 "I need you to just do your job here tonight and I’ll do mine," Hurst tells the officer.
 "I have nothing more to say to you, officer.
 And I’m sorry for actions that I may have done or my partner may have done.
-But, uhm, I think you’re maybe getting a little emotional here."
+But, umm, I think you’re maybe getting a little emotional here."

 He ultimately lost his election on Tuesday to Republican challenger Jason Ballard, and conceded at about 10 a.m.
 Wednesday morning.

-Hurst’s office has not responded to multiple Fox News’ requests for comment on the matter.
+Hurst’s office has not responded to multiple Fox News requests for comment on the matter.

 He did, however, address the issue on election night, saying, "We flipped over a couple of yard signs, took them, put them upside down and then put them right side up, that’s what we did."

 "This has been a real drag-out race.
 It’s been very competitive and to some degree it’s been sometimes nasty.
-Election Eve, you’ve run a really hard race, a very long campaign and you just do a prank to be a goof and it happens to be done by somebody who is very apologetic for what they’ve done."
+Election eve, you’ve run a really hard race, a very long campaign and you just do a prank to be a goof and it happens to be done by somebody who is very apologetic for what they’ve done."

 CLICK HERE TO GET THE FOX NEWS APP